-Robots, Twitter and chocolate pizza help get Tayside pupils back on track
+Robots, Twitter and chocolate pizza help get Tayside pupils back on track23 March 2015

 25 pupils at risk of underachieving at schools in Angus have been supported to get back on track with their education through Prince’s Trust xl clubs.

 With help from Abertay University and funding from musician and philanthropist will.i.am, the young people completed STEM (science, technology, engineering and maths) projects at Prince’s Trust xl clubs at Arbroath High School, Monifieth High School and Webster’s High School.

 Prince’s Trust xl clubs are run in schools to help underachieving young people gain the skills and confidence for a successful future.

 An event was held at Abertay University today (Monday, March 23) to celebrate everything the pupils have achieved over the past five months.